 In this article, we want to dive a little deeper and explore the social and psychological meaning of stickers to explain why they are such a powerful and influential marketing tool that can help you grow your business and hit your targets.

-To do that, we will jump back to the early twentieth-century social sciences when Swiss linguist Ferdinand de Saussure coined the term “semiology.”
+To do that, we will jump back to the early twentieth-century social sciences when Swiss linguist Ferdinand de Saussure coined the term “semiology”.
 Semiology describes the study of “the life of signs within society” (Source).

 Instead, we have come up with a system of words (signs) that enable us to refer to such concepts, meaning we can speak about things that exceed our immediate surroundings as well as abstract ideas.

-A cat exists no matter what you call it – cat, Katze, chat(te), gato, or Gatto – as a four-legged, feline domesticated animal.
+A cat exists no matter what you call it – cat, Katze, chat(te), gato or gatto – as a four-legged, feline domesticated animal.
 The words we use to refer to this animal are signifiers.

-A cat can then become a god-like creature, a pet, or even a symbol of witchcraft.
-Barthes refers to this second-level signification as connotation, evoking all the cultural codes activated when we speak about a cat or see the inscription “c a t.”
+A cat can then become a god-like creature, a pet or even a symbol of witchcraft.
+Barthes refers to this second-level signification as connotation, evoking all the cultural codes that are activated when we speak about a cat or see the inscription “c a t”.

-When used in the proper context, a sticker not only evokes your business but offers you the possibility to dip into the cultural associations stored in society and position your brand consciously within them.
+When used in the proper context, a sticker not only evokes your business but offers you the possibility to dip into the cultural associations stored in a society and position your brand consciously within them.

-Obey stickers have been around for more than 20 years to represent the clothing line established in 2001 and as a critical comment on the social and cultural establishment and the norms and rules it has created.
+Obey stickers have been circulating for more than 20 years not only to represent the clothing line established in 2001 but as a critical comment on the social and cultural establishment and the norms and rules it has created.

 The sign “OBEY” plays with the denotative meaning, evoking connotations of counter-culture movements and social criticism.